awsdocs/amazon-sagemaker-developer-guide/doc_source/ll_how-it-works.md

 When training is done, you can evaluate the models on a validation set\.
 For regression problems, output the model that gets the best score on the validation set\.
 For classification problems, use a sample of \(raw prediction, label\) pairs to tune the threshold for a provided objective\.
 The raw prediction is the output of the trained linear function\.
 Allow classification objectives based on the predicted label, such as F1 measure, accuracy, precision@recall, and so on\.
 Choose the model that achieves the best score on the validation set\.

 **Note**
 If you don't provide a validation set, the algorithm optimizes over the training set\.
-In that case, don't explore different regularization procedures\.
+In that case, you do not need to explore other regularization procedures\.